 The top will roll around the spiral.
 This is because the resulting torque causes the top to push against the wire and so maintain the rolling.
 The top is composed of a flywheel mounted on a pointed shaft.
-The shaft is arranged so that the center of mass of the whole top is as nearly coincident with the point of the shaft as possible.
+The shaft is arranged so that the centre-of-mass of the whole top is as nearly coincident with the point of the shaft as possible.
 If the top is spun with the stem of the shaft free, the top will be in neutral equilibrium and will spin without precessing.
-If the top is spun with the stem of the shaft in the wire spiral the stem will roll around the spiral.
+If the top is spun with the stem of the shaft in the wire spiral, the stem will roll around the spiral.

 - Maxwell's top

 - Place the top in the stand so that the point of the shaft is in the metal cup and the stem of the shaft is in the spiral.

 - Thread the string through the hole in the shaft and wind it around the shaft.